QTNM/QTNMSim/README.md

 for this version then contains as trajectory information the full position 3-vector in SI units, the velocity vector as dimensionless relativistic beta vector and the acceleration 3-vector in SI units.
 These three vectors fully characterise the source trajectory information for EM-radiation field calculations.
-The time points array in nanoseconds and the kinetic energy array in MeV (G4 unit) remain as in QTNMSim, together with other trajectory information, see below.
+The time points array in nanoseconds and the kinetic energy array in keV remain as in QTNMSim, together with other trajectory information, see below.

 The flexible primary particle event generator, the GPS, was implemented.
 Pre-defined primary particle event generators remain, i.e a test generator